citapress/citapress/content/books/a-luminous-halo-selected-writings-by-virginia-woolf/index.md

 *This work was made possible by the support of Cita's fiscal sponsor, Educopia.*

-*JoAnn Borri, curator of the Woolf Wall at The Sitting Room Library, is a guest editor of this collection.*
+*JoAnn Borri, curator of the Woolf Wall at The Sitting Room Library, is a guest editor and the curator of this collection.*

 *JOANN'S ACKNOWLEDGEMENTs*